Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 I earn a commission if you make a purchase, at no additional cost to you.

-The creator of K-Cups, John Sylvan, has made several statements regarding his invention’s negative impact on the environment and even states that he regrets creating them.
+The creator of K-Cups, John Sylvan, has made several statements regarding the negative environmental impact of his invention, and he even states that he regrets creating it.

 A reusable alternative will help you save money because you can use regular ground coffee or coffee beans.
-Simply fill the reusable pod with your ground coffee of choice and brew.
+Simply fill the reusable pod with your preferred ground coffee and brew.

-You can’t go wrong with stainless steel when it comes to coffee.
-Luckily, its stainless-steel construction also makes this reusable coffee pod dishwasher safe, so clean-up is a breeze.
+Its stainless-steel construction also makes this reusable coffee pod dishwasher-safe, so cleanup is a breeze.

-Bottom line: If you love your Keurig coffee maker (or other single-use coffee machines) but loathe the excess plastic waste caused by K-cups, these reusable filter pods will be the perfect, less-wasteful addition to your morning routine.
+Bottom line: If you love your Keurig coffee maker (or other single-use coffee machines) but dislike the excess plastic waste caused by K-cups, these reusable filter pods will be the perfect, less wasteful addition to your morning routine.

 Pros